Spanish Armada: Action off Plymouth

-On July 30, the English fleet was off Eddystone Rocks with the Armada upwind to the west.
-To execute its attack, the English tacked upwind of the Armada, thus gaining the weather gage, a significant advantage.
-At daybreak on July 31, the English fleet engaged the Armada off Plymouth near the Eddystone Rocks.
-The Armada was in a crescent-shaped defensive formation, convex toward the east.
+On 30 July, the English fleet was off Eddystone Rocks with the armada upwind to the west.
+To execute its attack, the English tacked upwind of the armada, thus gaining the weather gage, a significant advantage.
+At daybreak on 31 July, the English fleet engaged the armada off Plymouth near the Eddystone Rocks.
+The armada was in a crescent-shaped defensive formation, convex towards the east.
 The galleons and great ships were concentrated in the centre and at the tips of the crescent's horns, giving cover to the transports and supply ships in between.
 Opposing them, the English were in two sections, with Drake to the north in Revenge with 11 ships, and Howard to the south in Ark Royal with the bulk of the fleet.

 Given the Spanish advantage in close-quarter fighting, the English kept beyond grappling range and bombarded the Spanish ships from a distance with cannon fire.
 The distance was too great for the manoeuvre to be effective and, at the end of the first day's fighting neither fleet had lost a ship in action.
 The English caught up with the Spanish fleet after a day of sailing.